 Who besides Hector Lavoe would come up with a “soneo” in “jeringosa“?

 “Songoro Cosongo” also has quite a unique history of its own.
-It was the title of an Afro-Cuban themed poetry book written by Nicholas Guillen.
-Eliseo Grenet was inspired in it to write the song in that decade.
-But I’ll elaborate on this history on a separate blog, so that I don’t make this one too long.
+It was the title of an Afro-Cuban-themed poetry book written by Nicholas Guillen.
+Eliseo Grenet was inspired to write the song in that decade.
+But I’ll elaborate on this history on a separate blog so that I don’t make this one too long.